vesoft-inc/nebula/docs/nGQL-tutorial.md

-# Nebula Graph Query Language Tutorial
+# nGQL Query Language

-### Statements

-`nGQL` is a declarative, textual query language like SQL, so its queries are both easy to write, and to read.
+nGQL is the query language of Nebula Graph that allows users to store and retrieve data from the graph database.
+Nebula Graph wants to make its queries easy to learn, understand, and use for everyone.

+## Key attributes of nGQL

+Nebula Graph is committed to create a new query language that specifically deals with graph data. nGQL has two attributes that are not available together in any other query language out there.

+- Declarative: nGQL is a declarative query language, which is very different from the imperative alternatives out there.
+You declare the pattern that you are looking for.
+You effectively tell Cypher what you want, rather than how to get it.

+- Expressive: nGQL's ASCII-art style syntax provides a familiar, readable way to match patterns of nodes and relationships within graph datasets.

+## nGQL Syntax

 nGQL key words are case-insensitive but we recommend them written in all caps for easy reading.
-Based on the released Nebula v0.1.0 and corresponding Docker mirror, we have created a simple graph with 4 vertices and 3 edges to help you get a quick understanding of nGQL.
+Based on the released Nebula v0.1 and corresponding Docker mirror, we have created a simple graph with 4 vertices and 3 edges to help you get a quick understanding of nGQL.

 ### Graph space administration